pingsoli/av-learning/src/Player/note.md

 ### Player

+**NOTE:**
+the synchronization of video and audio is copied from ffplay.c.

+---
 #### What's the meaning of 'sw' of swresample and swscale libraries ?
 it means software. click [here](https://stackoverflow.com/questions/43066572/what-is-the-meaning-of-sw-in-libswscale-of-ffmpeg) for original answer.